Beakuency: Meet Bird People in the Hudson Valley!

 MS: So maybe part of that was I just got used to having to put myself forward and see what happens.

 MF: Yeah.
 That was my experience too.
-I was never that person (before immigration,) but you have to when you're in a new place.
+I was never that kind of person before immigration, but you have to when you’re in a new place.

 MS: Yeah.
-I mean, I'm not saying that I love having to do that. [laughs] But on the other hand, what else am I going to do?
-I'm not going to sit back and just bemoan the fact that I don't have anyone to go do birding with.
+I mean, I’m not saying that I love having to do that. [laughs] But, on the other hand, what else am I going to do?
+I’m not going to sit back and just bemoan the fact that I don’t have anyone to go do birding with.
 Things like birding, you could actually ask people.
 You don’t have to wait for a bird walk.
-You can just ask people if they'd like to go birding on Thursday, or whatever date you come up with, you can go and find someone to go do something with.
-And I think when you have something like that to do, it's an easier way of making friends because it's not as personal.
-When you first meet somebody, it's somewhat objective.
-I don't know what it is.
-It's a safe space, I think.
+You can just ask people if they’d like to go birding on Thursday, or whatever date you come up with, you can go and find someone to go do something with.
+And I think, when you have something like that to do, it’s an easier way of making friends because it’s not as personal.
+When you first meet somebody, it’s somewhat objective.
+It’s a safe space, I think.
 Safe way to meet people, to connect with them.

 MF: You don't necessarily have to even talk to each other because you're trying to find birds.

 MS: That's right.
 But you can still have a good time.
-I will say that I, when I do go out birding by myself, like I'm going down to Florida next two weeks time.
-Most of the days I'm down there, I'll be birding totally alone.
-But I will probably talk to any number of people while I'm out there because there'll be other people out there birding and I'll be talking to them to see what they've found.
-They'll be asking me what I found.
-We'll be helping each other find something.
-I mean, it's just people were just going to be really friendly.
+I will say that I, when I do go out birding by myself, like I’m going down to Florida in the next two weeks.
+Most of the days I’m down there, I’ll be birding totally alone.
+But I will probably talk to any number of people while I’m out there, because there’ll be other people out there birding, and I’ll be talking to them to see what they’ve found.
+They’ll be asking me what I found.
+We’ll be helping each other find things.
+People are just going to be really friendly.
 And I am doing something I like at the same time.

 MF: Yeah.
 You already have something to talk about.

-MS: And chances are I might run into them the next day at a different site.
-If you're there for a week, you see some of the same people.
-And that's kind of funny.
-And what always cracks me up, I'll be listening to somebody's accent who's birding around me and realize, you come from upstate New York as well, don't you?
-They're down there because it's February.
-If they're out birding in February, they probably are from the north because Floridians think it's too cold, even though it's only 60 degrees.
+MS: And chances are, I might run into them the next day at a different site.
+If you’re there for a week, you see some of the same people.
+And that’s kind of funny.
+What always cracks me up is, I’ll be listening to somebody’s accent who’s birding around me and realize, you come from upstate New York as well, don’t you?
+They’re down there because it’s February.
+If they’re out birding in February, they probably are from the north, because Floridians think it’s too cold, even though it’s only 60 degrees.

 MF: You said you can find somebody to go bird with.
 I guess the easiest way to do it is to join the club.

 MS: Absolutely.
 You should join the club.
-And there's great clubs around here.
-You've got the Alan Devoe Bird Club in Columbia County.
-You've got Ralph [T.] Waterman Club in Dutchess County.
-You've got Hudson Mohawk for the Capital Region and above.
-There's also a [Audubon Society of the] Capital Region Club, I think.
-And there's the Burroughs Club (the John Burroughs Natural History Society) in Ulster County.
-And the interesting thing is that they're all filled with people who are really, really good on birds.
+There are great clubs around here.
+You’ve got the Alan Devoe Bird Club in Columbia County.
+You’ve got the Ralph T. Waterman Club in Dutchess County, the Hudson Mohawk Bird Club for the Capital Region and above.
+There’s also the Audubon Society of the Capital Region Club.
+And there’s the John Burroughs Natural History Society in Ulster County.
+The interesting thing is that they’re all filled with people who are really, really good on birds.
 They may not be ornithologists per se, by background, but they've become really, really good at identifying birds and knowing bird behavior.
 I mean, in our club, we're really lucky.
 We've got two or three people I can think of, off the top of my head, who actually have degrees in ornithology.
 You know, from Bill Cook to Will Yandik to Kathy Schneider.
 And so you've got people who really, really know what they're doing.

-But you've also got a lot of people in the club who are just good at identifying birds.
-And they can help you do a bird walk as easily as somebody who's got a PhD in ornithology.
-So, yeah, there's a lot of backup.
-There's a lot of support.
-There's lots of places, and it's really easy.
-And, you know, we have, as a club in Columbia county, we probably have a walk, at least one walk almost every month.
-And we go through June and then to July.
-I think we maybe stop in August.
-Maybe we only have one in August, but then again we'll have two or three in September and a couple in October.
+We’ve also got a lot of other people in the club who are good at identifying birds.
+They can help you do a bird walk as easily as somebody who’s got a PhD in ornithology.
+So, yeah, there’s a lot of backup.
+There’s a lot of support.
+There’s a lot of places, and it’s really easy.
+We, as a club in Columbia County, have a walk, at least one walk, almost every month.
+We go through July, I think we only have one in August, but then again, we’ll have two or three in September and a couple in October.

-So the prime migration months will always have about two, at least a month.
-And, anybody's welcome.
-I mean, we've had people who've come out who've only got children's toy binoculars, you know, the plastic ones that really don't see anything.
-And then we'll have people who've got expensive ones but don't know how to use them, but they can afford them so they've got them.
-And all levels of birding ability and they're all welcome.
-I mean, we can, especially on our weekend walks, we can really help people find more birds and get comfortable.
+So, the prime migration months will always have about two, at least a month.
+And, anybody’s welcome.
+I mean, we’ve had people who’ve come out with only children’s toy binoculars, you know, the plastic ones that really don’t see anything.
+And then we’ll have people who’ve got expensive ones but don’t know how to use them.
+And all levels of birding ability, and they’re all welcome.
+We can, especially on our weekend walks, we can really help people find more birds and get comfortable.

 White-breasted nuthatch visiting in Marian’s bird feeders on the day of interview.